11 Best Airflow PC Cases For Massive Airflow

 PC building is not just about assembling all the parts and going straight into your game.
 It is how you decide its functionality.
 PC heating is among the major issues that lead to lower performance and decreases PC parts’ lifespan.

-Airflow has been the issue in cases since 2017 when we saw a series of different cases with blocked airflow from the front but now as the companies started listening, we have dozens of cases with the finest airflow without lacking the aesthetics.
+Airflow has been the issue in cases for many years when we saw a series of different cases with blocked airflow from the front.
+With the advancement of PC hardware, this issue is now fixed with airflow-specific cases that have started to enter the market regularly.

 Best PC Cases For Airflow

-For aesthetics, you will have side tempered glass panels secured with four screws and along with that, you will get 3x 120mm blue LED fans pre-installed: One at the rear and two at the front.
+For aesthetics, you will have a screwless tempered glass side panel and along with that, you will get 3x 120mm slots for fans at the front.
 The case is highly ventilated from the front and uses honeycomb mesh to allow a lot of air for intake.

 The top of the case too has good ventilation and provides dust-free operation with the help of a dust filter.
 You can install 2x 120mm more fans at the top for proper airflow which is highly recommended and you can also swap up the front fans for a radiator.